-- Representation on the Board of Directors or equivalent regulatory organ of the associated entity.

-- Participation in policy-making processes.

 - Significant transactions between the investor and the associated entity.

 - Secondment of officers, or

 - Supply of essential technical information.

 Equity investments in uncontrolled entities include shares of low or minimum liquidity or without any trading on an exchange which do not permit any type of control or to exert significant influence and are recognized at historical cost; their updating arises from the periodic comparison of the cost of the investment compared to its net book value or its value in the stock market.